BamSori/TowerCreatorDocs/src/site/notes/Objects/Classes/Modifier.md

 | |- Attachment
 ```

-1. Part A spin due to SpinModifier 1
+1. PartA spin due to SpinModifier 1
-2. With part A spins, it moves due to the moving modifier2
+2. PartA moves due to MovingModifier2
-3. Part A spins due to SpinModifier3.
+3. PartA spins due to SpinModifier3.

 With this, you can also create a one-way slippery truss part that spins and moves.